Jacroney/College-HQ/README.md

 - Log in to the frontend and navigate to the Advising page
 - Start a conversation with the AI advisor
 - All messages and context are stored in DynamoDB for continuity

 ---

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

----